XanderWangCSL/SIGMA/README.md

    - ReadMe.txt
      ==> the file you are reading now.

 2. To test the R codes, please simply unzip the downloaded zip file.
+Open R and change the work directory to this unzipped folder
-   Open R and change the work directory to this unzipped folder Then in R, run the code by typing: source("SIGMA_v2023.r") You can open the SIGMA.r to change the sub-hourly precipitation pattern generation method (i.e., uniform or triangular) You should be able to see the results (i.e., those two png files and some outputs files under the events_data folder)
+   Then in R, run the code by typing:

-3. That's all!
-Enjoy!
+   - source("SIGMA.r")

-All the best,
+   You can open the SIGMA.r to change the sub-hourly precipitation pattern generation method (i.e., uniform or triangular).
+You should be able to see the results (i.e., those two png files and some outputs files under the events_data folder).

-Xander
+4. Enjoy!